PacificRebel/PacificRebel/README.md

 ## Interests
-•	I love the TLDR newsletter, which is a perfect tech geek roundup and makes me sound clever
+•	The TLDR newsletter is the perfect tech geek roundup and makes me sound clever
-•	I love “The Experiment” podcast by The Atlantic, and Naisasiatoimisto Kaartamo & Tapanainen 
+•	I love “The Experiment” podcast by The Atlantic, and Naisasiatoimisto Kaartamo & Tapanainen :)
 •	I'm writing a book from thousands of letters my grandparents sent to each other during WWII
 •	In my previous life, I was a dancer!